 Clear display of reply levels

-Users often interact with each other through replies, and showing the reply relationship of comments can make the discussion more organized.
-The Anqi CMS includes acommentListtag contains aParentThe field, it saves the detailed information of the parent comment that the current comment replies to.
-By using this field, we can build a hierarchical reply display on the front-end.
+Interactions between users often take the form of replies, displaying the reply relationship of comments can make the discussion more organized.
+Anqi CMS'scommentListA tag contains oneParentA field that stores the detailed information of the parent comment to which the current comment is replying.
+Using this field, we can build a hierarchical reply display on the front end.

-Here is an example code snippet showing the reply hierarchy:
+Here is an example code snippet showing the reply hierarchy.

 {% commentList comments with archiveId=archive.Id type="list" limit="6" %}